Religious Education Subject Knowledge Enhancement

 - Develop your ability to support learners’ understanding of the rich narrative of religious education.

 The course is delivered for one day a week over an eight week period.
-The sessions will typically run from 10am to 4pm each day and be a mixture of face-to-face teaching and visits to places of worship across the North West.
-Return transport from the Edge Hill University campus to the places of worship will be provided.
+The sessions will typically run from 10am to 4pm each day utilising a range of online platforms.
+Sessions will be a mixture of ‘lecture style’ live presentations, one-to-one tutorials and opportunities to engage with members of the various faith and worldview communities.

 There are no formal examinations.
 You will need to complete a subject knowledge audit and an independent learning log which will demonstrate how your knowledge and understanding of the subject content has developed.
 You will be given guidance on how to do this in the initial session.